2026 Women's European Water Polo Championship: Hosting change

 After that announcement, Italy and Tenerife, Spain were touted as potential hosts, but on 4 July 2025, Portugal was given the hosting rights with Funchal as the venue.
-This is Portugal's first time hosting the event.
+This is Portugal's first time hosting the event and first time the country hosted a senior women's championship in any sport.
+Miguel Arrobas, President of the Portuguese Swimming Federation said the following: